geod/awsboilerplate/README.md

 incorporates the react-boilerplate as a component.
 The react boilerplate provided additional inspiration in the ability to solve a ton of developer friction and time (if you have ever tried to assemble a react-redux-webpack project from scratch)
 2. @rix0rrr provided invaluable help to answer a number of CDK questions
+3. @muymoo for answering every single other question!

 Other Reading
 1. I found this too late into building awsboilerplate [CDK Patterns](https://cdkpatterns.com/)